informalsystems/quint/doc/lang.md

 *The TNT normal form is especially convenient for programs, so they should communicate in this form.
 People may communicate in any form.*

 A reserved class of built-in operators can only be called via infix form.
-These operators conventional names that stem from mathematics and thus are not written as identifiers.
+These operators have conventional names that stem from mathematics and thus are not written as identifiers.
 For instance, you must write `1 + 3` in the infix form; You cannot write `+(1, 3)` or `1.+(3)`.
 The normal form for these operators can be achieved by using the mnemonic names, such as `iadd` instead of the infix symbol.
 E.g., you may write `iadd(1, 3)` or `1.iadd(3)` in place of `1 + 3`.
 A small number of operators are exceptional in this sense.
 We list the alternative names when introducing operators.
 We don't expect humans to write expressions like the ones above.
 This notation is more convenient for programs, so TNT tooling should use the TNT normal form.

 Like in every programming language, several operators are special